-recently i was trying to check out and reschedule appointments at the pediatricians office with my two littles. we had to have a bit of discussion about shot record and rescheduling due to court dates, so it was obvious i was not your average parent. one little was crying wanting another sucker because the color i had chosen wasn’t good enough. the other one, the highly contagious one, kept walking off and touching everything as i continued to reign them back in. it was obvious we were holding up the line. i glanced to the patient lady behind me and said, i am so sorry. she kindly said, “it’s okay, i am just impressed you are a foster mom.” she smiled and moved to another window. i was grateful for her flexibility, but as the day went on the word impressed kept nagging at my soul.
+Recently I was trying to check out and reschedule appointments at the pediatrician’s office with my two littles.
+We had to have a bit of discussion about the shot record and rescheduling due to court dates, so it was apparent I was not your average parent.
+One little was crying, wanting another sucker because the color I had chosen wasn’t good enough.
+The other one, the highly contagious one, kept walking off and touching everything as I continued to reign them back in.
+Obviously, we were holding up the line.
+Finally, I glanced at the patient lady behind me and said, I am so sorry. she kindly said, “it’s okay, I am just impressed you are a foster mom.” she smiled and moved to another window.
+I was grateful for her flexibility, but as the day went on, the word impressed kept nagging at my soul.

-before i entered this faith journey i was clueless to the staggering statistics. involved in foster care. as i looked at the needs of alabama i was reminded that these are not kids halfway around the world, these are children within a days driving distance of me. want to learn about the numbers involving foster care in your state? check out this interactive map at the Christian alliance for orphans website – interactive map.
+Before I entered this faith journey, I was clueless about the staggering statistics involved in foster care.
+As I looked at the needs of Alabama, I was reminded that these are not kids halfway around the world; these are children within a day’s driving distance of me.
+Want to learn about the numbers involving foster care in your state?
+Check out this interactive map at the Christian Alliance for orphans website – interactive map.

-i think the graphic that has impacted me most is another powerful one (below) from the Christian alliance for orphans. the top number is the number of foster children in each state. the bottom number is the number of church, not people in churches, churches in each state.
+This graphic that has impacted me most is another powerful one (below) from the Christian alliance for orphans.
+The top number is the number of foster children in each state.
+The bottom number is the number of churches, not people in churches, churches in each state.

 i love the quote that not everyone can be a foster parents, but everyone can do something to help a foster child/child. this couldn’t be more true. maybe you weren’t called to be a foster parents or maybe you can only foster a limited number of children. that doesn’t mean you have to stop being involved with helping them. did you know most foster children move to their foster home with all of their belonging in a garbage bag?